Rio Grande 223: Revenue service

 On December 11, 1892, the Denver & Rio Grande's Salida shops and roundhouse caught fire.
 The fire started in the waste box in the cab of D&RG No.419 and spread to the oil-soaked floor.
 Due to the city's fireplugs being shut off because of cold weather, the shop burned to the ground, taking the 223 with it.
 The 223 was rebuilt soon after and placed back in service.

 Only 13 years later, the 223 was involved in another roundhouse fire, this time in Gunnison on January 17, 1905.
-The 223 again burned along with sister C-16 No. 218.
+The 223 again burned along with sister Class 60N No. 218.
 Both locomotives were rebuilt, and the 223's tender tank was replaced in April of the same year.

-The Rio Grande Southern Railway was known to lease locomotives from the D&RG.
-In 1907 the 223 and other C-16s were sent to the RGS, being returned to the D&RG in 1922.
-On September 12 of that year the 223 collided with C-16 no. 222 in Chama, New Mexico.
+The Rio Grande Southern Railroad was known to lease locomotives from the D&RG.
+In 1907 the 223 and other Class 60N's were sent to the RGS, being returned to the D&RG in 1922.
+On September 12 of that year the 223 collided with Class 60N no. 222 in Chama, New Mexico.
 No records of the damage to either locomotive were kept.
+The merger of the Denver and Salt Lake Railroad with the Denver & Rio Grande in 1931 would lead to a new motive power classification scheme; and 223 along with other surviving Class 60Ns would become the C-16 class on the new Denver & Rio Grande Western.
+As they aged, the C-16s were gradually relegated to lower priority train services and branch line work, having been supplanted by more modern locomotives.

-The final location of the 223's operation comes from eight photographs taken by Otto Perry on July 4, 1940, showing 223 working the 18 mile Baldwin Branch, with photographs at Gunnison, Dollard, Castleton, and Baldwin.
+223's final operating location was along the Baldwin Branch.
 The Baldwin Branch was originally built by the Denver, South Park & Pacific (Colorado Southern) and retained its original wooden bridges.
-Due to the weight restrictions of these bridges, the remaining C-16s were the only locomotives permitted on the branch, and the 223 served on this portion of the D&RGW from 1937 to her retirement.
+Although earlier timetables show the branch being rated for heavier locomotives, the remaining C-16s became the preferred locomotives permitted on the branch due to their light weight, and the 223 served on this portion of the D&RGW from 1937 to her retirement.

-Most of the C-16s were retired by the late 1920s-mid-1930s; only one stayed in service until the mid-1950s (#268 was retired in 1955).
+Most of the C-16s were retired by the late 1920s to mid-1930s; only one stayed in service until the mid-1950s (#268 was retired in 1955).
 The 223 was removed from service in 1941.